puppeteer/puppeteer/docs/api/puppeteer.browserconnectoptions.md

 # BrowserConnectOptions interface

+Generic browser options that can be passed when launching any browser or when connecting to an existing browser instance.

-### Signature:
+### Signature

 ```typescript
 export interface BrowserConnectOptions
 ```

-Generic browser options that can be passed when launching any browser or when connecting to an existing browser instance.

 ## Properties